Ivan Maffeis: Biography

 He left Trento for Rome in 2010.
 He was deputy director of the Social Communications Office of the Italian Episcopal Conference (CEI) from 2010 to 2015 and its personnel manager from 2012 to 2020; director of the Social Communications Office from 2015 to 2019, and undersecretary of the CEI from 2015 to 2020.
 As director of social communications, he was the principal spokesperson for the CEI.
 In October 2013 he was also given responsibility for the CEI's film evaluation commission.
 On 12 April 2017 he was appointed to a five-year term as a consultor to the Dicastery for Communication.
 From 2010 to 2022 he was a lecturer at the Faculty of Communication Sciences of the Salesian Pontifical University and at the Pontifical Lateran University.
 Throughout his years in Rome, he often returned to Pinzolo to act the role of parish priest at sant'Antonio di Mavignola.

-After leaving the CEI in 2020, he returned to the Diocese of Trent and worked as a parish priest serving the communities of Rovereto, Trambileno, Vanza, Noriglio, and Terragnolo, based at the parishes of San Marco and Sacra Famiglia.
+After leaving the CEI in 2020, he returned to the Diocese of Trento and worked as a parish priest serving the communities of Rovereto, Trambileno, Vanza, Noriglio, and Terragnolo, based at the parishes of San Marco and Sacra Famiglia.

-On 16 July 2022, Pope Francis appointed him archbishop of Perugia.
-His episcopal consecration has not been scheduled.
+On 16 July 2022, Pope Francis appointed him Archbishop of Perugia.
+He was consecrated and installed in Perugia on 11 September 2022.